-The principal activity of the Company is to act as a holding company for the entity within the Group.
-The principal activities of the subsidiary are data classification & analysis services, technological projects management, innovation & artificial intelligence research & consultancies, data collection from one or more sources, data storing and recovering, computer devices and equipment domain consultancy, air photography, survey planning, air photography and information management systems engineering consultancy, work measurement and space, information technology network services, marine survey engineering consultancy, maps and drawings copying services, typing and documents photocopying services, computer systems and software designing, geographical maps drawing, book publication, maps and atlas printing, onshore and offshore oil and gas fields and facilities services.
+The principal activity of the Company is to act as a holding company for the entities within the Group.
+The principal activities of the subsidiaries are data classification & analysis services, technological projects management, innovation & artificial intelligence research & consultancies, data collection from one or more sources, data storing and recovering, computer devices and equipment domain consultancy, air photography, survey planning, air photography and information management systems engineering consultancy, work measurement and space, information technology network services, marine survey engineering consultancy, maps and drawings copying services, typing and documents photocopying services, computer systems and software designing, geographical maps drawing, book publication, maps and atlas printing, onshore and offshore oil and gas fields and facilities services, unmanned aerial vehicle (drone) services and research and experimental development on natural sciences and engineering, proprietary investments, airplanes manufacturing and aircrafts parts and accessories manufacturing.